Artificial Intelligence in Drug Discovery: Applications and Techniques: Learning Paradigms

 Nevertheless, policy-gradient algorithms usually exhibit high variance since the gradient estimation can be noisy \cite{arulkumaran2017brief}.
-To reduce the variance, another algorithm is the hybrid actor-critic method, which combines policy-gradient methods with learned value functions.
-For example, off-policy deterministic policy gradient (DPG) extends the standard policy gradients for stochastic policies to deterministic policies, which only integrate over the state space instead of both state and action spaces, thus requiring fewer samples in problems with large action spaces.
-Later, deep DPG (DDPG) utilizes neural networks on high-dimensional space is also introduced, as adopted in MolGAN \cite{de2018molgan}.
-Another technique for variance minimization to accelerate convergence is to subtract the estimated reward from the true reward, which separates the policy training from value estimation, also referred to as advantage actor-critic (A2C) algorithm, adopted by Neil et al \cite{neil2018exploring}.
+To reduce the variance, an improved class of algorithms is the hybrid actor-critic method, which combines policy-gradient methods with learned value functions.
+For example, off-policy deterministic policy gradient (DPG) extends the standard policy gradients for stochastic policies to deterministic policies, which only integrates over the state space instead of both state and action spaces, thus requiring fewer samples in problems with large action spaces.
+Later, deep deterministic policy gradient (DDPG) utilizes neural networks on high-dimensional space is introduced, as adopted in MolGAN \cite{de2018molgan}.
+Another technique for variance minimization to accelerate convergence is to subtract the estimated reward from the true reward, which separates the policy training from value estimation, also known as the advantage actor-critic (A2C) algorithm adopted by Neil et al \cite{neil2018exploring}.

-With RL training, goal-directed chemical libraries can be then generated.
+With RL training, chemical libraries shifted towards desired properties are expected to be generated.
 However, drug design is a multi-objective optimization problem \cite{schneider2020rethinking, deng2020towards}.
-In order to prioritize molecules to the pre-defined goals, non-dominated sorting or pair-based comparisons can be exploited to find solutions with Pareto optimality \cite{yasonik2020multiobjective, domenico2020novo, liu2021drugex}.
+In order to prioritize molecules based on the pre-defined goals, non-dominated sorting or pair-based comparisons are usually exploited to find solutions with the Pareto optimality \cite{yasonik2020multiobjective, domenico2020novo, liu2021drugex}.
 Another issue with RL is the trade-off between exploration and exploitation.
-As illustrated by Zhou et al \cite{zhou2019optimization}, this trade-off is a dilemma underlying by the uncertainty.
+As illustrated by Zhou et al \cite{zhou2019optimization}, this trade-off is a dilemma underlying by uncertainty.
 Due to the lack of a complete knowledge of the rewards for all the states, if constantly choosing the best action known to produce the highest reward (exploitation), the model will never learn anything about the rewards of the other states; on the other hand, if always choosing a random action (exploration), the model will not receive sufficient reward.
-One potential solution for the exploration-exploitation trade-off is \textit{active learning}, which is a paradigm where the model can query an expert or any other information source in an active manner with the goal of learning a task more efficiently \cite{reker2015active, jimenez2020drug}.
+A potential solution for the exploration-exploitation trade-off is \textit{active learning}, which is a paradigm where the model can query an expert or any other information sources in an active manner during learning \cite{reker2015active, jimenez2020drug}.